KC-7/KC-7/README.md

 **⚡ Personal Interests**

 I love problem solving, ML & AI, cybersecurity, open source & privacy focused applications and general modifications.
 I am also passionate about cars, outdoors, travelling, music and animals.

-**Machine Learning & Artificial Intelligence:**
-- I run the following locally on my PC for Text Generation: TextGenUI with custom LLMs from HuggingFace.
-AutoGen connected to Local LLM or ChatGPT to create teams of Agents.
-MemGPT connected to AutoGen & Local LLM or ChatGPT to increase context length for the teams of agents.
-- I run the following locally for Image Generation: Automatic1111 (A1111) & ComfyUI user interfaces.
-I use A1111 for most models to generate images, I have also integrated Stable Diffusion for AI Video Generation, I have also experimented with 3d modelling, image to text etc. I use ComfyUI for Stable Diffusion XL Model with Refiner, this is the best local model I've used for image generation but cant be used with A1111, I have detailed the set up for this in [this repo](https://github.com/KC-7/ecommerce).
-- I use So-Vits-SVC to change voices using trained models.
-- I have also developed applications that incorpate openai's api for text and image generation, example: [AI Art Generation](https://www.cre8ai.art/) & [AI Travel Planner](https://ai-testing.herokuapp.com/).

 **CyberSecurity:**
 - Please see my 4th and 5th portfolio projects to see securily built Django websites.